How To... - DIY Finishing - Finishing Techniques

 How to highlight the design and structure of wood

-The patterns we see on the wood are the result of the different sectioning of the annual rings of the trunk.
-The annual rings represent the annual wood mass deposited by the tree.
-Between the one deposited in the first period of the growing season (spring, early summer), called early wood and the second half (summer, early autumn), late wood, there are differences in density, hardness, strength, colour, pore number and placement.
-The processing required to make lumber or veneer causes these differences to produce patterns.
+The patterns that we see on the wood are the result of the annual rings of the trunk being cut into different sections.
+The annual rings represent the mass of wood deposited annually by the tree.
+Between that deposited in the first period of the growing season (spring, early summer), called early wood and the second half (summer, early fall), late wood, there are differences in density, hardness, strength, color, number and arrangement of pores.
+The processing required to obtain the lumber or veneers causes these differences to produce patterns.

-There are several ways to cut the trunk to obtain timber.
-Relative to the central axis, the timber can be cut perpendicular to the axis or along it.
-Perpendicular cutting results in rounds in which the annual rings are seen as concentric circles.
+There are several ways to section the trunk to make lumber.
+Relative to the central axis, the wood can be cut perpendicular to the axis or along it.
+Cutting perpendicularly results in rounds in which the annual rings look like concentric circles.
 Cutting along the trunk can be done in three ways: parallel to the central axis (longitudinal cut), parallel to the radius of the circle represented by the trunk (radial or quarter cut) or tangential to the annual ring (tangential cut).
-Longitudinal and radial cuts result in parallel line drawings, while tangential cuts result in a wavy line drawing called a cathedral or flader.
-About the ways of cutting to obtain veneers you can find information here.
+The longitudinal and radial cuts produce parallel line drawings, while the tangential cut produces the wavy line drawing called a cathedral or flader.
+You can find information on the cutting methods to obtain veneers here.

-In some species, there is no significant difference in colour between latewood and earlywood and the pores are small and inconspicuous.
-Cutting these species results in a uniform surface with a dull pattern, with no identifying features.
-There are, however, methods by which the pattern can be revealed, starting from the difference in density and hardness.
+In some species, there is no significant difference in color between latewood and earlywood, and the pores are small and inconspicuous.
+Cutting these species results in a uniform surface with a dull, unidentifiable pattern.
+There are, however, ways in which the pattern can be emphasized, starting from the difference in density and hardness.

 Staining, the easiest way to highlight wood design.

 Highlighting is possible due to the different density of the wood.
-The colour will be absorbed differently in early wood compared to late wood and so the design will be more visible.
-This is the case with lime or poplar wood, which, uncoloured, is very uniform.
-Staining, even with very light colours, will add aesthetically.
+The color will be absorbed differently in early wood than in late wood and so the pattern will be more visible.
+This is the case with lime or poplar which, uncolored, is very uniform.
+Staining, even with very light colors, will add to the aesthetics.

 The method of application is also important.
-If the wood stain is applied with a cloth, sponge, roller or if it is wiped off after being applied with a spray gun, the wood design will become more visible.
-Wiping will push the colour into areas where the wood absorbs, but will remove it more quickly where absorption is slower.
-This will increase the difference in colour between the two types of wood, highlighting the pattern.
+If the stain is applied with a cloth, sponge, roller or wiped off after spraying, the wood design will become more visible.
+Wiping will push the color into areas where the wood absorbs, but will remove it more quickly where absorption is slower.
+This will increase the difference in color between the two types of wood, highlighting the design.

-Dye-based solutions, not pigments, are best suited to achieve this effect.
-The latter are usually called uniforming baths.
+Solutions based on colorants, not pigments, are best suited to achieve this effect.
+The latter are usually called evening baths.
 Pigments do not dissolve in water or organic solvents and are therefore not absorbed into the wood.
-They remain on the surface and cover differences, making the wood look uniform.
-The dyes dissolve, the resulting solution is absorbed into the wood differently and the design comes to life.
-The disadvantage is that it will also bring out defects in the wood so the wood needs to be very well prepared beforehand.
-Recommendations for stain-free staining are here.
+They remain on the surface and cover differences, evening out the appearance of the wood.
+The colorants dissolve, the resulting solution is absorbed into the different wood and the design comes to life.
+The disadvantage is that it will also bring out the defects in the wood, so the wood must be very well prepared beforehand.
+Recommendations for stain-free staining here.

-The range of staining solutions is wide and it is often difficult to identify the one that does not contain pigments.
-The most useful criterion is price.
+The range of coloring solutions is large and it is often difficult to identify the one that does not contain pigments.
+The most handy criterion is price.
 Pigments are generally more expensive, so solutions containing them will also be more expensive.
-Also avoid baths with the word standardising.
+You should also avoid baths with the word standardising.

-There are also species with large pores where, due to the uniform colour, the design is not very evident.
-This is the case with ash, which is very similar to oak, but lighter in colour and more uniform.
+There are also species with large pores in which, due to the uniform color, the pattern is not very evident.
+This is the case with ash, which is very similar to oak but lighter in color and more uniform.
 In this case, a very good solution is pore staining.
-Special baths or staining solutions, sometimes called skatesThe process is also known as skating.
-The principle of the method is that these solutions bathtub or be pushed into pores (by wiping), which become more visible.
+They use special coloring baths or solutions, sometimes called skatesThe process is also known as patination.
+The principle of the method is that these solutions bath or be pushed into the pores (by wiping), making them more visible.

-Skates can also be used on softwood, even if it has no pores.
-The large difference in density between latewood and earlywood will result in a reverse stain after the patina is removed.
-The darker and denser latewood will not be able to be stained, whereas earlywood will stain intensely, being more tannic.
-The result will be a more vivid, more visible drawing, a "negative" of the original drawing.
+Skates can also be used on resinous wood, even if it has no pores.
+The large difference in density between latewood and earlywood will result in a reverse coloration after patina removal.
+Late wood, darker and much denser, will not be able to be colored, whereas early wood will be intensely colored, being more light.
+The result will be a more vivid, more visible, a "negative" of the initial drawing.

-Structuring the surface of wood by sanding, brushing or sandblasting
+Structuring the wood surface by sanding, brushing or sandblasting

-The difference in hardness between early and late wood is what makes the design visible in this case, becoming three-dimensional (3D).
-By various abrasive sanding methods, the softer and looser early wood will be easily removed, while the later wood will remain in relief due to its higher hardness.
-The method is commonly referred to as structuring.
-The effect mimics the look of old, weathered wood often found in old village fences.
-Softwood is often subjected to structuring because it does not require much effort, but the method is also used on oak and other hard species.
+It is the difference in hardness between the early and late wood that makes the design visible in this case, becoming three-dimensional (3D).
+With different abrasive sanding methods, the softer and more loose early wood will be easily removed, while the late wood will remain in relief due to its higher hardness.
+The method is commonly called structuring.
+The effect mimics the look of old, weathered wood, often found in old village fences.
+Softwoods are often subjected to structuring because they do not require much effort, but the method is also used on oak and other hardwoods.

 Structuring can be made by sanding, brushing or sandblasting.
-When sanding, coarse sandpaper (60-80) is used initially to remove the wood, then finer sandpaper (120-180) to smooth the grain.
+When structuring by sanding, initially coarse sandpaper (60-80) is used to remove the wood, then finer sandpaper (120-180) is used to smooth the grain.
 Brushing is done with wire brushes, by hand or mechanical.
-When brushing by hand, it is recommended to use brushes with thicker bristles to avoid scratching the wood.
-For sandblast special guns are used that spray sand or other abrasive materials onto the surface of the wood under pressure.
-The resulting surface is contoured and very smooth, with fine sand best reproducing the natural structure caused by dust in the atmosphere.
+When brushing by hand, it is recommended to use thicker bristles to avoid scratching the wood.
+For sandblast Special spray guns are used that spray sand or other abrasive materials onto the wood surface under pressure.
+The resulting surface is contoured and very smooth, with the fine sand best reproducing the natural structure caused by atmospheric dust.

 Structuring is also used by artists.
 By sanding thin pieces of wood (veneer) they manage to completely remove the early wood, the resulting effect is transparent wood.